Empirical sandwich variance estimator for iterated conditional expectation g-computation: Simulation study

-For estimation of the interest parameters, unstratified and stratified ICE g-computation M-estimators were assessed (corresponding estimating equations provided in Appendix 2).
-M-estimators were evaluated at five difference sample sizes, $n \in \{250, 500, 1000, 2000, 5000\}$, with 5000 iterations each.
+For estimation of the parameters of interest, unstratified and stratified ICE g-computation estimating equations under correct model specification were assessed.
+Estimators were evaluated at five difference sample sizes, $n \in \{250, 500, 1000, 2000, 5000\}$, with 5000 iterations each.
 The following metrics were evaluated: bias, empirical standard error (ESE), average standard error (ASE), standard error ratio (SER), and 95\% CI coverage \cite{morris_using_2019}.
-Bias was defined as the mean of the estimated risk minus the true risk under the plan, with the true risk determined by simulating 10 million observations under the plan.
+Bias was defined as the mean of the estimated mean minus the true mean under the plan, with the true mean determined by simulating 10 million observations under the plan.
 ESE was estimated by the standard deviation of the point estimates of the simulation.
 ASE was estimated by the mean of the estimated standard errors.
 SER was defined as the ASE divided by the ESE.
-CI coverage was estimated by the proportion of 95\% CI that contained the true risk under the plan.
-Whether the M-estimator procedure failed to find the root within 10000 iterations was also tracked.
+CI coverage was estimated by the proportion of 95\% CI that contained the true mean under the plan.
+Whether the root-finding procedure failed within 10000 iterations was also tracked.
 Failures to converge were ignored for computation of the other metrics.